pyside/pyside2-setup/README.rst

       # After successfull install, the post-install script should print the following information to the console:

-      $ Generating file qt.conf...
-      $ The PySide extensions were successfully installed.
+      $ PySide package successfully installed in...

 PySide Setup Script command line options
 ========================================